-New LG Nexus smartphone possibly shown off in fresh set of photosAlex Wagner - Deputy Managing Editor, News Desk
+New LG Nexus smartphone possibly shown off in fresh set of photosAlex Wagner - Editorial Director of News and Content

 Apparently the FCC is a good place to go for information on unannounced Nexus hardware.
 Just a week after an FCC filing revealed a handful of details on what may be LG and Google's new Nexus 5 smartphone, the agency has posted several external and internal photos of what appears to be the same device flashed during a Google video posted earlier this month.

 The images were discovered by PhoneScoop inside of the filing for the Verizon version of the LG G2.
 LG wanted to make a "class 2 permissive change" to the entry in order to make note of some hardware alterations, but in the process of updating the listing, the FCC published photos of a device that's clearly not Verizon's LG G2.

 Neither LG nor Google have made any announcements regarding a follow-up to 2012's Nexus 4, but an unidentified device with LG and Nexus branding appeared briefly during a Google-made Android 4.4.
 KitKat video that some believe may have been a new Nexus phone.
 The video was quickly pulled by Google.
 Shortly afterward, an FCC filing for an "LG-D820" surfaced with details that suggested that the filing was for a new Nexus, including photos of rear cover that's similar to the one from the Google video as well as a reference to Key Lime Pie (Android 4.4's internal codename).